chengzhizhang/Keyphrase_Extraction/README.md

 ## Dataset Description

 <b>The dataset includes the following three json files:</b>
-<li> KP20k.json： Contains 2000 scientific papers from Dataset KP20k.
+<li> KP20k.json： Contains 2000 scientific papers from Dataset KP20k (https://drive.google.com/open?id=1ZTQEGZSq06kzlPlOv4yGjbUpoDrNxebR).
 <li> SemEval-2010.json: SemEval-2010 Task 5 dataset, it contains 244 scientific papers and can be visited at: https://semeval2.fbk.eu/semeval2.php?location=data
 <li> LIS-2000.json: Contains 2000 scientific papers from journals in Library and Information Science(LIS).

 <b>Each line of the json file includes: </b>
 <li>title: The title the paper.
-<li>abstract: The title the paper.
+<li>abstract: The abstract the paper.
 <li>keywords: the keywords of the paper and these keywords were annotated manually.
 <li>references: references list and only the title of each reference is provided.